Is It A Reliable Service?

 Anyone looking to work with a company with 100+ years experience

-You always have that option, but know going in that it can be a hassle depending on your location.
-Using a DBA filing service like Incorporate.com can handle this for you and leave you free to actually run your business while they deal with all the paperwork.
+You always have that option, but it's important to know going in that it can be quite a hassle depending on your location.
+Using a DBA filing service like Incorporate.com frees you up to actually run your business while they deal with all the paperwork.
 However, if you would like to try the DIY route, check out our extensive how-to guide.

 In their own words, “if you cancel your order after it has been submitted, we will use our discretion to determine what portion of the fee, if any, will be refunded.”
 If you request a refund before Incorporate.com submits your paperwork, though, they’ll refund your payment (minus $50).

-With McAfee SECURE protecting their website, you can feel confident that you’re as safe using their site as any competitor’s site.
+With McAfee Secure protecting their website, you can feel confident that you’re as safe using Incorporate.com as any of their competitors.

 They sure do, Monday through Friday from 8 am to 8 pm (ET).
-Their service department runs on the motto “No dumb questions.”
-Even if you feel like your question is too simple (or too complex) they’ll do their best to help.
+Their service department runs on the motto “no dumb questions,” so even if you feel like your question is too simple they're willing to help.

-Incorporate.com scores a 4.5/5 in my book.
-Their longevity is impressive and their Learning Center has lots of valuable information to offer.
+Incorporate.com earns a score of 4.5/5 in my book.
+Their longevity as a company is super impressive, and their Learning Center has lots of valuable information to offer.
 The main downside to using their services is the higher overall cost, which is a deal-breaker for some folks.